jckuester/weather-station/README.md

  crossing it raises an alert in Slack).</em>
 </p>

-This is an opinionated (and affordable) setup to measure and log temperature and humidity around my house.
+This is an opinionated (and affordable) setup to measure and log temperature and humidity around the house.
 Opinionated because I like Go, Prometheus, and Grafana.
 Affordable because each sensor costs around 10 Euros.

 So, in a nutshell, this repo offers you a prometheus exporter for 433 MHz temperature/humidity sensors, where